cdsap/Talaiot/README.md

 ![](resources/graph_example_plaid.png)

-Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.graph` plugins.
+Included in: `io.github.cdsap.talaiot` and `io.github.cdsap.talaiot.plugin.graph` plugins.

 #### PushGatewayPublisher
 Talaiot will send to the PushGateway server defined in the configuration the values collected during the execution.